liferay/liferay-docs/discover/portal/articles/08-search/02-search-results.markdown

-For assets that contain other assets (Web Content, Documents & Media, and Bookmarks folders) or whose content is not amenable to display (Dynamic Data List Records and Calendar Events), it makes more sense to display the title asset type and description in results summaries.
+For assets that contain other assets (Web Content, Documents & Media, and Bookmarks folders) or whose content is not amenable to display (Dynamic Data List Records and Calendar Events), it makes more sense to display the title, asset type, and description in results summaries.
 There'd never be anything in a content field for these assets.

 ![Figure 7: Documents and Media, Web Content, and Bookmarks folders include